gazebosim/docs/tutorials/sensor/sensor_demo.md

 `ign gazebo sensor_tutorial.sdf`

-Look at the lidar messages on the `/lidar` topic as you drive the robot around, specifically the `ranges` data.
+Look at the lidar messages on the `/lidar` topic, specifically the `ranges` data.

 `ign topic -e -t /lidar`